courselabs/docker/labs/multi-stage/README.md

 ## Simple Go application

-Real multi-stage builds use an SDK image to compile the app in the build stage and a smaller runtime image (with no build tools) to package the compiled app.
+Real multi-stage builds use an SDK (Software Development Kit) image to compile the app in the build stage and a smaller runtime image (with no build tools) to package the compiled app.

 The images you use and the commands you run are different for each language, but you'll find [official images on Docker Hub for all the major platforms](https://hub.docker.com/search?q=&type=image&image_filter=official&category=languages), including:

-- [maven]() and [gradle](https://hub.docker.com/_/gradle) to build Java apps - using [openjdk]() for the runtime image
+- [maven](https://hub.docker.com/_/maven) and [gradle](https://hub.docker.com/_/gradle) to build Java apps - using [openjdk]() for the runtime image
 - [python](https://hub.docker.com/_/python) - has Pip installed for dependencies
-- [node]() for Node.js apps - this has NPM so you can install packages in the build stage
+- [node](https://hub.docker.com/_/node) for Node.js apps - this has NPM so you can install packages in the build stage
-- [golang]() for Go apps - they don't need a runtime so the final image can be [scratch]()
+- [golang](https://hub.docker.com/_/golang) for Go apps - they don't need a runtime so the final image can start from [scratch](https://hub.docker.com/_/scratch)
-- [dotnet/sdk] for .NET Core/5 apps, using [dotnet/runtime]() or [dotnet/aspnet]() for the final app image
+- [dotnet/sdk](https://hub.docker.com/_/microsoft-dotnet-sdk/) for .NET Core/5 apps, using [dotnet/runtime](https://hub.docker.com/_/microsoft-dotnet-runtime/) or [dotnet/aspnet](https://hub.docker.com/_/microsoft-dotnet-aspnet/) for the final app image

 We won't cover different languages in detail.
-The [whoami Dockerfile](/labs/multi-stage/whoami/Dockerfile) shows how the pattern works, using a Go application:
+The [whoami Dockerfile](./whoami/Dockerfile) shows how the pattern works, using a Go application:

 - the builder stages starts from the Go SDK image
-- it installs the packages the app needs for building
+- it installs the OS packages needed to build the app
-- then it copies the library list and runs `go mod download` to install the dependencies
+- then it copies the library list and runs `go mod download` to install the app's dependencies
 - next it copies the source code and compiles the app
 - the final app image sets up the container environment
 - then it copies in the compiled output from the builder